 Direct Contributions (including Matching Fund)

-Received contributions: non-US$ contributions for 2000-2020 and Q1 2021 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
-For 2014-2020 and Q1 2021 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.
+Received contributions: non-US$ contributions for 2000-2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
+For 2014-2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.

-Future contributions (for pledges made prior to the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for Q2-Q4 2021 and years 2021 and beyond are expressed in US$ equivalents using the applicable forecast rates from Bloomberg as at 31 March 2021 or using the rates applicable to any hedge agreement in place.
+Future contributions (for pledges made prior to the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for years 2023 and beyond are expressed in US$ equivalents using the applicable forecast rates from Bloomberg as at 31 December 2022 or using the rates applicable to any hedge agreement in place.

-Future contributions (for pledges at the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for Q2-Q4 2021 and for years 2021 and beyond are expressed in US$ equivalents using the spot rates from Bloomberg as at 31 March 2021 or using the rates applicable to any hedge agreement in place.
+Future contributions (for pledges at the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for years 2023 and beyond are expressed in US$ equivalents using the spot rates from Refinitiv as at 31 December 2022 or using the rates applicable to any hedge agreement in place.

-Received contributions: non-US$ contributions for 2000-2020 and for Q1 2021 are expressed in US$ equivalents as confirmed by the IBRD (World Bank)
+Received contributions: non-US$ contributions for 2000-2022 are expressed in US$ equivalents as confirmed by the IBRD (World Bank)

-'Future contributions: non-US$ contributions for Q2-Q4 2021 and for years 2021 and beyond are expressed in US$ equivalents as follows:
+Future contributions: non-US$ contributions for years 2023 and beyond are expressed in US$ equivalents as follows:

-For signed contribution agreements: contributions are expressed in US$ equivalents using the exchange rates at the time of signing the respective donor grant agreements.
+For signed contribution agreements: contributions are expressed in US$ equivalents using the exchange rates at the time of signing the respective donor grant agreements

-For contribution agreements not yet signed: contributions are expressed in US$ equivalents using the applicable spot rates from Bloomberg as at 31 March 2021.
+For contribution agreements not yet signed: contributions are expressed in US$ equivalents using the applicable spot rates from Refinitiv as at 31 December 2022

 Due to IFFIm’s nature as a frontloading vehicle, yearly contributions paid into IFFIm can differ significantly from yearly proceeds transferred to Gavi.

 While IFFIm grants are irrevocable and legally binding, they are subject to a Grant Payment Condition that can potentially reduce the amount due by the donor in the event that a Gavi-supported programme country is in protracted arrears with the International Monetary Fund.
-IFFIm donor grant payments made during Q1 2021 were accordingly reduced by 0.5%, reflecting the number of these countries in arrears during that time.
-However, as the number of these countries in protracted arrears with the IMF can evolve, Gavi is not taking any assumption on future grant reduction value and reports future grants payable in full as indicated in the respective grant agreements.
+Since 29 June 2021, there is no longer any reduction applied, as all countries from the reference portfolio have cleared their arrears with the IMF.